Chapter 626A — Privacy of Communications Act

 Electronic Device Location Information

-Law enforcement generally needs a tracking warrant based on probable cause to obtain location information from …
+A government entity generally needs a tracking warrant based on probable cause to obtain location information from an …